flybywiresim/docs/docs/fbw-a32nx/feature-guides/mcdu-keyboard.md

 What this feature allows:

-- [x] Able to input text and numbers into the MCDU with keyboard
+- [x] Able to input text and numbers into the MCDU with a keyboard
 - [x] Cockpit buttons are pressed with keyboard input
 - [x] Visual indicator that input is being accepted by MCDU
 - [x] Options for MCDU keyboard entry
 - [x] A timer can be set to automatically lose focus from the MCDU after a set period
-- [x] Normal Sim Keyboard Events (i.e. Camera) will be disabled while MCDU is in focus
+- [x] Normal Sim Keyboard Events (i.e., Camera) will be disabled while MCDU is in focus
 - [x] Keyboard shortcuts to delete text in MCDU scratchpad

 ---